-- 1. On the up.time tool bar, click Services. - 2.
-In the Tree panel, click Host Maintenance Windows. - 3.
-Click the Assign Maintenance to Host tab in the subpanel. - 4.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the Tree panel, click Host Maintenance Windows.

+- 3. Click the Assign Maintenance to Host tab in the subpanel. - 4.
 In the Host Maintenance window, select the Maintenance Profile to use from the Maintenance profile dropdown list.
-If you have not created a Maintenance Profile, the message No profiles exist appears in the dropdown list. - 5.
-Select one or more systems from the Available Host list. - The hosts that you select will be the hosts to which the Maintenance Profile applies. - 6.
+If you have not created a Maintenance Profile, the message No profiles exist appears in the dropdown list. - Select one or more systems from the Available Host list.
+The hosts that you select are the hosts to which the Maintenance Profile applies. - 6.
 Click Add, and then click Save.